PlaybackTimer

 Use the playback speed calculator

-Enter the original duration, pick a speed, and compare the new runtime, time saved, what 1.5x and 2x actually mean, and the common exact-time answers people search for instantly.
+Enter the original duration, choose a playback speed, and calculate the exact new runtime, time saved, 1.5x and 2x answers, and the audiobook handoff before opening a separate planner.

 Enter source duration